 - Irish Setters UK & Ireland

 If you want to join one of these lists of rescues, please comment below!

 Is An Irish Setter The Right Dog For You?

 An Irish Setter is most suited to an active family with older children who have the time to dedicate to the high exercise requirements and grooming needs of this breed.

 He needs to be kept in a house, living indoors with his owners but with access to a large yard to run around.

-Time must be put aside for regular grooming and training to keep his mind stimulated.
+Time must be put aside for regular coat grooming and training to keep his mind stimulated.

-If you can meet the Irish Setter’s needs, you will have a loyal, loving, and affectionate companion who can join you in various outdoor activities.
+If you can meet this breed’s needs, you will have a loyal, loving, and affectionate companion who can join you in various outdoor activities.